fosshostorg/policy/README.txt

   15. We may, at our option, elect to use non-FOSS software but we will never incorporate it into our network or expect other than our own staff to use it.
-  16. Our staff give up some rights when then volunteer for us, such as to represent our directors in conducting the business of our organization & mission.
+  16. Our volunteers (other than the directors) do receive certain and specified rights within and by our policy, such as to represent our directors in conducting the business of our organization to thereby to fulfill our mission.
   17. Our volunteers do not otherwise delegate or defer than as stated below as being typical; we in no way consider these lessen our responsibility to/for FOSSHOST CIC.